usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_101.md

 > ..\xp3 POWER-UP.xpl
 ```

-(On Windows a `bat` suffix is recognized as executable and does not have to be given.)
+(On Windows a `bat` file suffix marks it as executable and does not have to be given explicitly when calling.)

 Windows users (and others to varying degrees) can set up a drag-and-drop based workflow - using your mouse or pointer, select an XProc pipeline file and drag it to a shortcut for the executable (Windows batch file).
 A command window opens to show the operation of the pipeline.
 See the [README](../../README.md) for more information.